 Political system: Unitary totalitarian provisional theocratic Islamic emirate – the Taliban currently holds a monopoly on power

 Electricity: 220V, 50Hz.
 Two-pin 'type C' and 'type F' plugs are used.

-Money: The Afghani (AFN) is subdivided into 100 pul, although there are no pul coins currently in circulation.
+Money: The Afghani (AFN) is subdivided into 100 pul, although pul coins are no longer in circulation due to inflation.

 International dialling code: +93

 Emergency numbers: 112 (fire); 119 (police); 102 (ambulance)